lucagoslar/graphql-fetch/README.md

 ## Bundle size

-Note that the bundle size depends on your configuration.
+Note that the bundle size depends on your build configuration.

 ## Contribute